uscmts/website/README.md

-### Config
-NOTE: The admin console has been removed.
+### Config: NOTE: The admin console has been removed.

 The Netlify CMS can be configured in [`/admin/config.yml`](./admin/config.yml) and you will update the `repo` key to be your Github organization and repository name.